Patient's Query

 Hi doctor,

-I am concerned and overthinking everything.
+I am concerned and overthink everything.
 Two days ago, someone drank from my glass.
 The next day, this person had sores in their mouth.
-I am worried if I will get herpes.
+I am worried that I will get herpes.
 But the other day, I masturbated using saliva.
 I still do not have any discomfort, blisters, tingling, or burning sensation around my lips.
 I am scared that I will also get infected with herpes.
 What are the possibilities?
 Is it possible that I have it even if I do not have any symptoms around my lips?
 I always experience symptoms of viral infections even before the usual incubation period.
 Is it conceivable that I transferred it to my genitals in this case?

 Hello,